GuidanceMantras/GuidanceMantras/README.md

 - You should know how to work with old and young people in life and behave/deal with old and young people

 ### Responsibilities
-- You should know your responsibilites in your life first such as financial, home and parents
+- You should know your responsibilites/obligation in your life first such as financial, home and parents
 - Take care of your finance for your future and your family future

 ### Power of Music
-- Know the power of music while studying/Working/bored/depressed/alone/loneleness
+- Know the power of music while studying/Working/bored/depressed/alone/loneliness
 - Read below web page to know more about power of music
 - https://medium.com/@bhagat_16083/the-power-of-music-and-its-impact-on-society-522cdf55c456#:~:text=Listening%20to%20the%20popular%20playing,even%20help%20them%20through%20depression.

 ### Dealing with people
-- Not all the people on earth are good, similary, not all the people are bad
+- Not all the people on earth are good, similarly, not all the people are bad
 - You should know how to distinguish between good and bad people
 - People use mind-game  to manipulate others, so be aware of it
 - Always stay away from any financial things with other people/strangers
-- People will be nice when taking money from you, afterwards, people behave stangely.
+- People will be nice when taking money from you, afterwards, people behave strangely.

 ### Problems
 - World problems are not your problems, keep in mind